 'Fever' in these Buddha lists represents more than high temperature.
 Understand it metaphorically too, from unhealthy feverishness to unhealthy excitement, heat, passion, frenzy, ferment, and delirium.
 There is much to choose among.

 Conclusion.
-22. Some taints may be abandoned by seeing things as they are; some by you carefully restraining yourself; some by good uses; and some by enduring things as told.
+Some taints may be abandoned by seeing things as they are; some by you carefully restraining yourself; some by good uses; and some by enduring things as told.
 Other taints may be abandoned by avoiding and still others by removals of such as things or people or both.
-There are also taints that can be removed and abandoned by (you) developing at least restrain embarrassing taints if you can and see through conceit.
-By such strategies make an end to many sufferings, including future sufferings.
+There are also taints that can be removed and abandoned by (you) developing – at least restrain embarrassing taints if you can and see through conceit.
+By good and decent strategies make an end to many sufferings, including future sufferings.
+(22)

 Upalavanna, Sister, tr.
 Majjhima Nikaya.
 Sri Lanka: Metta Net.
 Online.